All Episodes

 How is Bush destroying it today?

-They didn't say a word about the market when it got up to 14,000, they ignored it, they ignored it when it was at 13-5, they ignored it when it was thirteen, didn't care a whit about it.
+They didn't say a word about the market when it got up to 14,000.

-Little guy is not helped by this, but now they can't wait.
+The little guy is not helped by this.

-Five years.
+Five years?

-From uh 7200 over 14,000, this little blip, it'll happen, it'll get back up.
+From $7,200 over $14,000, this little blip, it'll happen.

 They're hoping that this becomes a big crash.

-The drive-by's are hoping that this just bottoms out.
+The drive-bys are hoping that this just bottoms out.

 And that's why they're going to focus on it now so they can get you worried about it and pull you out of the market, too.

-Here is uh Jim in Dallas, Georgia.
+Here is Jim in Dallas, Georgia.

 Welcome to the program, sir.

-Hey Rush, how are you doing?
+Hey, Rush, how are you doing?

 Good, sir.